giantseaturtle/Udacity_Disaster_response_pipeline/README.md

 ### Description of files
 - Screenshot: Screenshot the layout of web app
 - app: Deploy and visualize the cleaned database, as well as the trained ML model
-- Data: Loads the disaster_messages and disaster_categories datasets, clean and merge them into SQLite database
+- Data: Load the disaster_messages and disaster_categories datasets, clean and merge them into SQLite database
 - Model: Import the cleaned data, transform it with NLP, run a machine learning model on it with GridSearchCV.

 ### Instructions